 Egmont Key State Park

 Where: Located in the mouth of Tampa Bay, just south of Fort Desoto Park (Mullet Key).
-Accessible only by boat.

 Parking: No cars, no roads.
 Nothing to buy.
 Nothing to eat or drink.